How to send Discord notifications with Knock

 Potential confusion alert.
 In the example above, the KNOCK_DISCORD_CHANNEL_ID variable is the id of the Knock channel you've created to represent your Discord integration within the Knock dashboard.
 You can find it by going to Integrations > Channels in the Knock dashboard and then copying the ID of your Discord channel.

-You can navigate back to your Objects dashboard and verify that project-1 has the appropiate data set.
+You can navigate back to your Objects dashboard and verify that project-1 has the appropriate data set.

 Now you're ready to send notifications to Discord via incoming webhook!
 Jump to the Triggering the workflow section to do so.